helloyifan/Databases/RA.md

 ##Product (x)

 Product: E1 x E2
--result shemaL has akk the attributes of E1 *and* all attributes of E2
+-result schema has all the attributes of E1 **and** all attributes of E2